-Some Dexterity Required: The controls are extremely weird and unconventional (you move left and right with the C-buttons, jump with the shoulder buttons, aim with the control stick, fire with the Z-trigger, and switch between auto-lock and manual aiming with the A button.)
+Some Dexterity Required: The controls are extremely weird and unconventional (you move left and right with the C-buttons, jump with the shoulder buttons, aim with the control stick, fire with the Z-trigger, and switch between auto-lock and manual aiming with the A button).
 Fortunately, the sequel switches over to a much more intuitive Wii control scheme.
 The Virtual Console re-release also supports the Classic Controller and GameCube controller, so players can use the D-Pad for movement and the stick to aim.

 Storyboarding the Apocalypse: One stage is a vision of ten years in the future, showing what will happen if Airan doesn't save Saki.
 It happened anyway in the sequel.